EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Consumer-centric framing evacuating the international dimension
+Consumer-focused framing that brackets the international dimension

-No coverage of consequences for Gulf-dependent countries
+Absence of coverage regarding consequences for Gulf-dependent nations

 Discover how another country covers this same story.